 Diagonal linear discriminant analysis is a special case of Fisher linear discriminant analysis in which the correlation among genes is ignored.
 By ignoring such correlations, one avoids having to estimate many parameters, and obtains a method which performs better when the number of samples is small.
-The weight for the i'th gene is proportional to the difference in sample means for the i'th gene divided by the pooled within-class variance estimate for the i'th gene (Simon, et al., 2003).
-Golub's weighted voting method (Golub, et al., 1999) and the compound covariate predictor of Radmacher et al. (Radmacher, et al., 2002) are similar to diagonal linear discriminant analysis and tend to perform very well when the number of samples is small.
+The weight for the ith gene is proportional to the difference in sample means for the ith gene divided by the pooled within-class variance estimate for the ith gene (Simon et al., 2003).
+Golub's weighted voting method (Golub et al., 1999) and the compound covariate predictor of Radmacher et al. (2002) are similar to diagonal linear discriminant analysis and tend to perform very well when the number of samples is small.
 They compute the weights based on the univariate prediction strength of individual genes and ignore correlations among the genes.
-For the compound covariate classifier, the weight for the i'th gene is proportional to the pooled variance t statistic for comparing expression of the i'th gene between the two classes (Simon, et al., 2003).
+For the compound covariate classifier, the weight for the ith gene is proportional to the pooled variance t statistic for comparing expression of the ith gene between the two classes (Simon et al., 2003).

-Linear kernel support vector machines use a predictor of the form of equation (1).
-The weights are determined by maximizing the distance from the closest expression vectors to the hyperplane separating the two classes., instead of a least-squares criterion as in linear discriminant analysis (Ramaswamy, et al., 2001).
-Linear kernel support vector machines are similar to ridge regression classifiers.
-Although there are more complex forms of support vector machines, they appear to be inferior to linear kernel SVM's for class prediction with large numbers of genes (Ben-Dor, et al., 2000).
-When the number of genes is greater than the number of cases, if the data is not inconsistent, then it is always possible to find a linear function that perfectly separates the classes in the training data.
-Although this does not directly imply that nonlinear classifiers might not have smaller generalization error, it suggests that most datasets are not large enough to effectively utilize non-linear classifiers with many parameters.
+Linear kernel SVM use a predictor of the form of Eq.
+(1).
+The weights are determined by maximizing the distance from the closest expression vectors to the hyperplane separating the two classes, instead of a least-squares criterion as in linear discriminant analysis (Ramaswamy et al., 2001).
+Linear kernel SVM are similar to ridge regression classifiers.
+Although there are more complex forms of SVM, they appear to be inferior to linear kernel SVMs for class prediction with large numbers of genes (Ben-Dor et al., 2000).
+When the number of genes is greater than the number of cases, if the data are not inconsistent, then it is always possible to find a linear function that perfectly separates the classes in the training data.
+Although this does not directly imply that non-linear classifiers might not have smaller generalization error, it suggests that most data sets are not large enough to effectively utilize non-linear classifiers with many parameters.